-Development Project/Case Built Heritage At The Site Background & Current Progress Hill Stabling Sidings of Shatin Central Link ("SCL") Hangar have been accorded a Grade 2 and a Grade 3 status by the AAB respectively. construction works and could not be preserved in-situ after considering operational, engineering, environmental and other factors.
-Portions of the hanger would be disassembled and retained for future display together with a model exhibited at the future Diamond Hill Comprehensive Development Area ("CDA") site to illustrate the structural technology at that time.
-The pillbox will be lifted up in one piece for temporary storage and reinstated in the future Diamond Hill CDA site.
-The future usage of these two heritage items will be subject to the land use planning.
+Development Project/Case Built Heritage At The Site Background & Current Progress 10.
+Development at Diamond Hill Comprehensive Development Area and Two historic structures, namely the Old Pillbox and Former Royal Air Force Hangar, will be affected by the construction works.
+The Old Pillbox and Former Royal Air Force Hangar have been accorded a Grade 2 and a Grade 3 status by the AAB respectively.
+An environmental impact assessment ("EIA") of SCL has been approved.
+According to the approved EIA report, the two historic structures would inevitably be affected by the construction works and could not be preserved in-situ after considering operational, engineering, environmental and other factors.
+Portions of the hangar would be disassembled and retained for future display together with a model exhibited at the future Diamond Hill Comprehensive Development Area ("CDA") site to illustrate the structural technology at that time.
+The pillbox will be lifted up in one piece

+Development Project/Case Built Heritage At The Site Background & Current Progress for temporary storage and reinstated in the future Diamond Hill CDA site.
 A CMP with detailed mitigation measures and documentation for the two historic structures has been submitted by the project proponent for fulfillment of the EIA on this project.
-Dismantling plan of the hanger and relocation plan of the pillbox have been submitted to AMO and are found acceptable.
+Dismantling plan of the hangar and relocation plan of the pillbox have been submitted to AMO and are found acceptable.
 Strengthening work of the pillbox was completed.
-The pillbox has been relocated from temporary storage.
-The hanger has also been dismantled and properly stored on site.
-11. Revitalisation of the Lai Chi Kok Hospital ("LCKH") • The site is divided into 3 zones: upper, middle and lower.
+The pillbox has been relocated to a designated place within the site for temporary storage.
+The hangar has also been dismantled and properly stored on site.
+The future usage of these two heritage items will be subject to land use planning.
+11. Revitalisation of the Lai Chi Kok Hospital ("LCKH") ● The site is divided into 3 zones: upper, middle and lower.
 The buildings at the lower zone were constructed in around 1910.
-The site has been used as quarantine station, prison, • This cluster of historic buildings will be revitalised by the Hong Kong Institute for Promotion of Chinese Culture as the Jao Tsung-I Academy in honour of Professor Jao
+The site has been used as quarantine station, prison, hospital and rehabilitation centre.
+LCKH has been accorded a Grade 3 status by the AAB.
+This cluster of historic buildings will be revitalised by the Hong Kong Institute for Promotion of Chinese Culture as the Jao Tsung-I Academy in honour of Professor Jao Tsung-I. An HIA report in the form of a CMP was presented to the AAB on 27 October 2009.
+Members expressed support to the proposed revitalisation works.
+Works for Phase 1 have been completed in the second quarter of 2012.
+Phase 1 commenced operation on 22 June 2012.
+Works for Phase 2